 Cloud computing has emerged as the key foundation on which digital architecture platform and digital transformation solutions can be implemented.
-The leading cloud platform providers such as Microsoft Azure, Amazon Web Services, and Google Cloud Platform are innovating at a breakneck speed and providing services across the whole spectrum: Compute, Networking, Storage, IoT, Artificial Intelligence, Machine Learning, Analytics, DevOps, Security, Identity Services, API Integration and much more.
+The leading cloud migration services providers such as Microsoft Azure, Amazon Web Services, and Google Cloud Platform are innovating at a breakneck speed and providing services across the whole spectrum: Compute, Networking, Storage, IoT, Artificial Intelligence, Machine Learning, Analytics, DevOps, Security, Identity Services, API Integration and much more.
 Simply put they cater to the need of all the roles in IT: operations, application development and infrastructure.

-Organizations across the industry verticals irrespective of their size are looking to migrate their applications to cloud platform.
+Organizations across the industry verticals irrespective of their size are looking to migrate their applications to the cloud platform.
 The complete migration journey from laying down the goals and objectives to the final go-live of application on cloud is depicted in the diagram below:

 This article breaks down the above migration journey into three essential steps:

 Step 1: Cloud Migration Goals and Assessment

 - Strategize cloud migration goals and priorities: Migration to cloud may sound a technical decision but it’s more of a business decision as well.

 Get a better understanding of your application portfolio: Discover and identify on-premise applications and servers.
 Collect information about every application on:

 |Presence or absence of sensitive transaction or data||Business criticality|